What is desk booking? – Definition

 Once the request has been made, and after a few minutes, the tool will assign them an office number and indicate their location in the company.
 This is done according to an algorithm and usage rules defined beforehand by the solution administrator.

-On the day, the employee goes to the assigned workstation and checks in (via a QR code, for example) on the desk booking tool.
+On the day, the employee goes to the assigned workstation and checks in (via a QR code, for example) on the desk booking tool settings.

 Is desk booking suitable for all companies?